 No. All Mudra loans are covered under the Credit Guarantee Fund for Micro Units (CGFMU) managed by the NCGTC, meaning no third-party guarantor or collateral is needed.

 Yes.
-Once you repay a Shishu or Kishore loan, you can apply for a higher category (Tarun or Tarun Plus) to expand your business.
+Once you repay a Shishu or Kishore loan, you can apply for a higher category (Tarun or Tarun Plus) to expand your business further.

-No, Mudra loans are collateral-free.
-They are covered under the Credit Guarantee Fund for Micro Units (CGFMU) provided by NCGTC.
+No. Mudra loans are completely collateral-free, covered under the Credit Guarantee Fund for Micro Units (CGFMU) provided by NCGTC.

-The difference lies in the stage of the business and the loan amount.
-Shishu is for beginners (up to ₹50k), Kishore is for mid-stage growth (up to ₹5L), and Tarun is for established businesses (up to ₹10L).
+Shishu is for beginners (up to ₹50k), Kishore is for mid-stage growth (up to ₹5L), Tarun is for established businesses (up to ₹10L), and Tarun Plus is for scaling proven units (up to ₹20L).

-Interest rates are determined by individual banks (Canara Bank, SBI, HDFC, PNB, etc.) based on RBI guidelines.
+Interest rates are set by individual banks (Canara Bank, SBI, HDFC, PNB, etc.) per RBI guidelines.
 In 2026, rates typically range between 8.50% and 12% depending on the credit profile.

 Source: Data derived from the Ministry of Finance and PIB Release ID: 2249958 (April 2026).